Gwriad ab Elidyr: Gwriad's Cross

 Sir John Rhŷs first suggested in 1897 that the Guriat memorialised on this stone was Gwriad, father of Merfyn Frych, king of Gwynedd.
 This identification has been largely followed by subsequent scholars, although Ben Guy notes that while the Gwriad honoured in the cross’ inscription was certainly a leading and elite figure and probably this Gwriad, it is also possible that the man could also be another family member of Merfyn's, given the recurrence of the name ‘Gwriad’ in the family.
 Thomas Charles-Edwards, Bedwyr Lewis Jones, and Patrick Sims-Williams also tentatively support the identification of the man memorialised on this stone with Gwriad ab Elidyr.

-Perhaps the most interesting implication of the stone is its relationship to the nature of Gwriad's kingdom.
 Thomas Charles-Edwards speculates that the existence of two royal pedigrees of the Isle of Man may suggest that the island may originally have been ruled by two different families whose territory was divided by the central range of mountains running west to east from modern Peel to Maughold.
 The Maughold area, situated at the eastern end of the central mountain range, could therefore have been a good place to express control over both the north and the south of the island, and may have been Gwriad's centre of power.

 Marriage and legacy

-At some point, Gwriad married Esyllt, daughter of Cynan Dindaethwy, king of Gwynedd.
+At some point, Gwriad married Esyllt, daughter of Cynan Dindaethwy, King of Gwynedd.
 This marriage produced two children: Merfyn Frych, and Cadrod, from whom the later lords of Glynllifon claimed descent.
 An alliance between Man and Gwynedd may have made sense, as the islands of Anglesey and Man are close enough together that one may see one from the other on a clear day.
 It is not known when Gwriad died, but Gwynedd descended into civil war from 812, with Cynan and his rival Hywel Farf-fehinog struggling to master Anglesey and secure the kingship of Gwynedd.
 Cynan suddenly died in 816, and Hywel ruled until 825.
-However, by the end of 826, Merfyn Frych ap Gwriad was king of Gwynedd, having seized power by a coup-d'état, probably through asserting continuity with Cynan's claim to Gwynedd.
+However, by the end of 826, Merfyn Frych ap Gwriad was King of Gwynedd, having seized power by a coup-d'état, probably through asserting continuity with Cynan's claim to Gwynedd.
 It is likely that Merfyn had earlier sided with Cynan in the civil war, and was perhaps helped to the throne of Gwynedd by his grandfather's former supporters.

 The dynasty Merfyn founded, called the Merfynion after him, continued to dominate the Irish Sea region with their possession of Anglesey and the Isle of Man until the turn of the tenth century.
 From Merfyn were descended the Second Dynasty of Gwynedd, which he established, and later the House of Deheubarth through his great-grandson Cadell ap Rhodri.
 Nevertheless, Merfyn's rise to power would not have been possible without his father's marriage to his mother Esyllt, a member of the First Dynasty of Gwynedd.